ShoMasegi/Tutorial/README.md

 ## Feature
 - no use .storyboard (and .xib) file
 - MVVM architecture
+- Modularized by Swift Package Manager

 ## Setup

-1. Download the Xcode 10.2 release.
+1. Download the Xcode 12.0+ release.
 2. Clone this repository.
 3. Run `make bootstrap` to install tools and dependencies.